natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

    - Encryption at rest using KMS
    - uses the Linux file system (POSIX)
    - file system scales automatically, pay per use, so you dont need to plan the capacity usage
+   - needs to be in the same region but can be accross all AZs in that region
  #### EFS Performance and Storage Classes (recommended to use elastic with general purpose)
   **EFS Scale**
   - thousands of concurrent NFS clients, 10 GB throughput